Our international relations strategy

 Government of Samoa

-Auckland’s relationship with the Kingdom of Tonga was established with a Memorandum of Cooperation during a mayoral-led trade mission in 2012.
-It includes a commitment to provide technical advice in governance and infrastructure development, and the two-way exchange of knowledge, experience, and cultural understanding.
-Activities to date have focused on urban planning, governance and major events planning and implementation.
+Auckland’s relationship with the Kingdom of Tonga was established with a Memorandum of Cooperation in 2012.
+The bilateral relationship includes a commitment from Auckland to provide technical advice in governance and infrastructure development.
+Tonga and Auckland share a two-way exchange of knowledge, experience, and cultural understanding.
+Activities to date have focused on urban planning, governance and major-event planning and implementation.

 Government of the Kingdom of Tonga